Kindle is a wireless reader device manufactured and distributed by Amazon.

 - Go to File->Print, select novaPDF as the printer and click OK or Print depending on the application.
 In the Save PDF File window, select where to save the PDF and click OK to start converting the file.

 - Connect your Kindle device to the computer via USB and after the Kindle icon appears in your devices list, go to the location where you saved the PDF document and either drag and drop it on the Kindle device icon under My Computer or copy/paste it there as per your preferences.
-(Another way would be to setup the destination for the PDF document in the Save PDF File As dialog to be directly on the Kindle USB drive.)

 - Once the file has been transferred to the Kindle wireless device, it will be ready to be opened using Kindle’s default PDF viewer.